backdrop-contrib/ip_geoloc/README.txt

 the name of the file you've just downloaded, GeoLiteCity.dat.
 Save.
 That should be it.

-2. With either Smart IP or GeoIP configured, visit Configuration >> IP Geolocation.
+2. With either Smart IP or GeoIP configured, visit Configuration >> IPGV&M.
 Tick the check boxes as appropriate.

 3. On the same page, start a small batch import of, say, size 10.
 Data for the